Recognizing critical lines via entanglement in non-Hermitian systems: Introduction

-In recent years, the broken-to-unbroken transition of non-Hermitian quantum spin models was studied in which the non-Hermiticity is inserted either in the interaction part by making imaginary coupling constant or by taking the imaginary strength of the magnetic field in the Hamiltonian \cite{Song_RT_symm,zhang_pra_2013,zhang_pra_2014,zhang_pra_2016}.
-In this paper, we focus on an interacting quantum spin model which can activate a competition between Hermitian and non-Hermitian interaction terms.
-In particular, we introduce a rotational and time-reversal symmetric system consisting of non-Hermitian interaction parts in the \(xy\)-plane having a imaginary non-Hermiticity constant, representing \(iXY\) model and a Hermitian Kaplan-Shekhtman-Entin-Aharony interaction (KSEA) \cite{kaplan_jpb_1983,shekhtman_prl_1992,zheludev_prl_1998} in presence of a magnetic field in the \(z\)-direction.
-First, we demonstrate that such a non-Hermitian Hamiltonian is an effective description of a spin chain with \(XX\) and KSEA interactions having transverse magnetic field attached to a local and non-local bath, which can be achieved by manipulating the baths \cite{metelmann_prx_2015, Fazio_reservoir_engineering_2018} (see Fig. \ref{fig:sch}).
-Moreover, the Hamiltonian can be mapped to a quadratic free fermionic model using the Jordan-Wigner transformation \cite{LSM_main, barouch_pra_1970, barouch_pra_1971, fu_epjb_2020} and hence the behavior of several physical quantities including energy, classical correlators, and bipartite entanglement can be investigated both for finite-size systems consisting of a large number of sites and in the thermodynamic limit.
+In recent years, the broken-to-unbroken transitions of non-Hermitian quantum spin models were studied in which the non-Hermiticity is inserted either in the interaction part by making imaginary coupling constant or by taking the imaginary strength of the magnetic field in the Hamiltonian \cite{Song_RT_symm,zhang_pra_2014,zhang_pra_2016}.
+In this paper, we focus on an interacting quantum spin model, which can activate a competition between Hermitian and non-Hermitian interaction terms.
+In particular, we introduce a rotational and time-reversal symmetric system consisting of non-Hermitian interaction parts in the \(xy\)-plane having an imaginary non-Hermiticity constant, representing \(iXY\) model and a Hermitian Kaplan-Shekhtman-Entin-Aharony interaction (KSEA) \cite{kaplan_jpb_1983,shekhtman_prl_1992,zheludev_prl_1998} in presence of a magnetic field in the \(z\)-direction.
+First, we demonstrate that such a non-Hermitian Hamiltonian is an effective description of a spin chain with \(XX\) and KSEA interactions having a transverse magnetic field attached to a local and non-local bath, which can be achieved by manipulating the baths \cite{metelmann_prx_2015, Fazio_reservoir_engineering_2018} (see Fig. \ref{fig:sch}).
+Moreover, the Hamiltonian can be mapped to a quadratic free-fermionic model using the Jordan-Wigner transformation \cite{LSM_main, barouch_pra_1970, barouch_pra_1971, fu_epjb_2020} and hence the behavior of several physical quantities including energy, classical correlators, and bipartite entanglement can be investigated both for finite-size systems consisting of a large number of sites and in the thermodynamic limit.
 In an experimental set-up, the two-qubit reduced density matrix can be obtained via tomography, by measuring local observables like magnetization and two-site classical correlators.
 Therefore, the entanglement between nearest-neighbor sites can be computed via post-processing.
 Various works in the last decade quantify correlators and entanglement in experimental set-ups~\cite{Zhang2011, Foroozani2016, Struchalin2016, Jeng2019, MllerRigat2022}.
 In terms of numerics, while computation of (complex) eigenvalues of the entire spectra is a daunting task, we can avoid such computation by considering the nearest-neighbor entanglement corresponding to the minimum eigenenergy.